ultimate-research/ssbh_lib/README.md

 # ssbh_lib
 A parsing library for SSBH formats in Rust.
+Each SSBH format has a major and minor version.
+Only the versions used by Smash Ultimate are supported.
 Parsing is implemented for the following types:
 * Hlpb (`.nuhlpb`)
 * Matl (`.numatb`)
 * Modl (`.numdlb`)
 * Mesh (`.numatb`)
 * Skel (`.nusktb`)
 * Anim (`.nuanmb`)
+* Nrpd (`nurpdb`)
+* Nufx (`nufxlb`)

 # Usage
 The binary application exports any supported file to JSON format.